roobscoob/among-us-protocol/01_packet_structure/05_packet_types.md

 ### `0x08` Hello

-The `Hello` packet is sent upon loading the game list and initiates a connection with the game servers.
+The `Hello` packet is sent upon loading the game list, creating a game, and joining a game, and is used to initiate a connection with the game servers.

 `Hello` packets **do** need to be acknowledged.